-You should limit all of your page titles to 72 characters which is the maximum number of characters that Google displays on their search engine results page (SERP).
+You should limit all of your page titles to 72 characters which are the maximum number of characters that Google displays on their search engine results page (SERP).
 You want to do this so that your entire page title is seen on the SERP as well as ensuring that the keywords you are focusing on will be included there as well.

 3. Limit Page Description

-You should limit all of your page descriptions to 165 characters which is the maximum number of characters that Google displays on their search engine results page (SERP).
+You should limit all of your page descriptions to 165 characters which are the maximum number of characters that Google displays on their search engine results page (SERP).
 You want to do this so that your entire page description is seen on the SERP.
-Although it is thought that the page description doesn’t factor into Google’s search algorithm, it does play an important role for the person reading it to determine if the content on your page is what they are searching for.
+Although it is thought that the page description doesn't factor into Google's search algorithm, it does play an important role for the person reading it to determine if the content on your page is what they are searching for.

 4. Use Heading1 Tag on Page